bskinn/bskinn.github.io/_drafts/KSotD-SelectCurrentWord.md

 leads to an annoying result due to how Word structures word boundaries.
 If I interpret things correctly, Word treats at least the following as the start of a word:

- * (Most?) punctuation characters
+ * (Most?) punctuation characters, *including* tabs
  * The first letter of a grouping of letters following whitespace

 So, when executed with the cursor within a word in the middle of a sentence, `Selection.Expand wdWord` expands the selection to *include* the whitespace following that word.

 &#128544;

 I'm pretty sure I basically *never* want this behavior.
 Thus, enter the regex and the while loop.
-The `\W` regex pattern matches a single non-word character **RESUME, WITH LINK TO** https://www.regular-expressions.info/shorthand.html **AND CONTINUE ABOUT WHY THE WHILE LOOP**
+The `\W` regex pattern [matches a single non-word character](https://www.regular-expressions.info/shorthand.html), and I used a `Do While` instead of a simple `If` so that cases with multiple whitespace characters are handled properly.

 If I end up using this regularly, will probably end up creating similar macros and keyboard shortcuts to select the current sentence (<kbd>Ctrl</kbd>+**FINISH THIS**